-However, Dallas also has the one of the highest child poverty rates in the country among cities with more than 1 million people.
+However, Dallas also has one of the highest child poverty rates in the country among cities with more than 1 million people.
 30% of Dallas children grow up in poverty, or two of every five children.
 There are many reasons for family homelessness, but the NUMBER ONE reason is POVERTY.

 The Effects of Homelessness on Children

 90% of our brain development happens by the age of five.
 This means that the experiences of early childhood directly affect intellectual, social and emotional growth.
 When these experiences are traumatic, as in the case of homelessness, the effects are dire.

 Children experiencing homelessness are four times more likely than their peers to show delayed development, and one in six homeless children has emotional disturbances.
-25% of homeless preschool children have mental health problems that require clinical evaluation, and by age 8, one in three homeless children will have a mental disorder.
+Additionally, 25% of homeless preschool children have mental health problems that require clinical evaluation, and by age 8, one in three homeless children will have a mental disorder.

-Vogel Alcove intervenes with children at this critical time in brain development, providing trauma-informed care that helps to counteract the effects of homelessness and put them on a path to success in school.
+Vogel Alcove intervenes with children at this critical time in brain development and provides trauma-informed care that helps to counteract the effects of homelessness and put them on a path to success in school.